 - Ownership/funding.
 The more committed the management to the product roadmap for the medical device companies, the higher it ranks on our list.

-- Quality of development: (legacy vs. legacy dressed as modern vs. modern UX/cloud-native).
+- Quality of development.
 The more cloud-native capabilities, the higher it ranks on our list.

 - Community/Ecosystem.
 The larger the community with a heavy presence from medical device companies, the higher it ranks on our list.